edibotopic/wiki-backup-test/home.md

 # Distribution

-The Ubuntu distribution is one of the most popular Linux distributions.
+Discover why Ubuntu is one of the most popular Linux distributions.

 - [Ubuntu *An overview of Ubuntu and the history of its development.*](/ubuntu/overview)
 - [Applications *Find packages, apps and toolchains available on Ubuntu.*](/ubuntu/software)